History

 As the novel Coronavirus began to dominate the news, on a perfect spring day, “A 20/20 Vision of Tropical Splendor” Garden Tour featured a curated collection of five heritage gardens, all carefully created by homeowners in greater Pinecrest and Coral Gables.
 Another record-breaking fundraiser, the event generated $30,000.

 Then the world stopped.
 Miami-Dade County went on lockdown and Covid-19 dominated.
 Villagers adapted quickly.
-The Technology Committee swung into action and meetings of all sort went on with Zoom.
+The Technology Committee swung into action and meetings of all sorts went on with Zoom.
 Members were trained and committees ramped up.
 Tuesday News became an essential way for members to keep up-to-date about projects and events, also providing pandemic tips and some much-needed laughter.
 The Historic Hunt went virtual, sold tickets online, and took participants on a 3-hour tour of Miami-Dade sites (all funded by the Villagers), with 25 tough questions.
 Even with a minimal $10 fee, $640 was raised.

 Eight organizations shared $45,000 in grants and $12,000 was awarded for university scholarships.